David Gurzick, Ph.D.

 - Principles of Management (undergraduate)

-David Gurzick, Ph.D., Assistant Professor of Management, teaches courses in the management of information systems, analytical methods, and socially responsible management.
-Prior to teaching, Professor Gurzick served in various industry capacities, most recently
+David Gurzick, Ph.D., assistant professor of management, teaches courses in the management of information systems, analytical methods and socially responsible management.
+Before teaching, Gurzick served in various industry capacities, most recently

 Research and teaching interests

 In his research, Gurzick explores the role of information and communication technology (ICT) in the social lives of individuals and communities.
 Over the past decades, ICT use has moved from being a largely peripheral activity to become an increasingly

 central part of the everyday social experience.
 Whereas technology was once primarily a tool for performing tasks, today it plays a broader role by enabling new forms of expression and building new venues for interaction.
 He is interested in understanding